Lampard not to blame for Chelsea's Champions League fate hanging by a thread | Goal.com

 In recent weeks, the former Derby County boss has been showing more of his personality in the media after feeling his way around the job in his earlier months - the perfect example being his sweary touchline rant at Jurgen Klopp and the Liverpool coaching staff.

-That incident was uncomfortable watching for some but sections of the Blues' support though it showed the sort of competitive spirit needed to overcome the champions in future meetings.
+That incident was uncomfortable watching for some but sections of the Blues' support thought it showed the sort of competitive spirit needed to overcome the champions in future meetings.

 We know Lampard wants more, just like the fans do, but the challenges have made this a uniquely humbling season for Chelsea and this was always a rebuilding job.